Usage

 -f format

-keyvalue formats are available.
-The default is plain. json0 is
+and keyvalue formats are available.
+The default is plain.

-more verbose than json but the structure of the JSON object is
+json0 is more verbose than json but the structure of the JSON

-not affected by the number of interfaces or the number of
+object is not affected by the number of interfaces or the num-

 -c file